 The Editorial Team is comprised of barristers at 1 Crown Office Row.
 In addition, barristers from across chambers contribute by writing articles.
 To see all the articles written by a particular author, select their name from the list in the sidebar.

-Rajkiran Barhey (Call: 2017) – Editor-in-Chief
+Rajkiran Arhestey (Call: 2017) – Commissioning Editor

-Kiran is the Editor-in-Chief of QMLR and creator of the QMLR Archive.
+Kiran is the Commissioning Editor of QMLR and creator of the QMLR Archive.
 She has a broad practice, particularly in clinical negligence, inquests, personal injury, public law, tax, immigration, environmental and planning, criminal injuries compensation and public inquiries.
 Kiran acts for both Claimants and Defendants and is a member of the Attorney General’s Panel of Counsel (‘C’ Panel).
 Click here for Kiran’s full profile.

-Shaheen Rahman KC (Call 1996, KC: 2017) – Editorial Team
+Shaheen Rahman KC (Call 1996, KC: 2017) – Editor

 Shaheen Rahman KC specialises in public law, clinical negligence and professional discipline.
 Recognised by the legal directories as a leading practitioner in multiple areas, she is instructed in complex and high value clinical negligence matters including catastrophic brain injury cases and has particular expertise in judicial review challenges to healthcare funding decisions.
 She appears at inquests involving detained or otherwise vulnerable patients and acts for healthcare professionals in regulatory and MHPS proceedings.
 She is Chair of the Birthrights’ Inquiry on Racial Injustice in UK Maternity Services and appointed to the UK Covid-19 Inquiry legal team.
 Click here for Shaheen’s full profile.